Introduction

 Once you’ve identified that your breaker panel might be outdated, addressing the issue involves several steps:

-- Upgrade the Panel: Consider upgrading to a modern breaker panel that meets current electrical codes and safety standards.
-This can handle higher electrical loads and provide better protection against faults.
+- Upgrade the Panel: Consider upgrading to a modern breaker panel that meets current electrical codes and safety standards, capable of handling higher electrical loads.

 - Install Safety Features: Ensure that your panel includes essential safety features, such as Ground Fault Circuit Interrupters (GFCIs) and Arc Fault Circuit Interrupters (AFCIs), to protect against electrical hazards.